Davide-Ettori/Search-Algoritmhs-for-Shortest-Path-Finding/README.md

 5. Greedy Best First Search

 <br><br>
-There is also the possibility to automatically generate a random maze and to find the best path in that specific situation
 <br><br>The main focus of the peroject is to visualize the algotihms working, trying to be as clear as possible.
-The possibility to move the starting and ending points, as well as the obstacles, after the search ended is useful to see the different reasoning done by different algoritmhs.
+The possibility to move the starting and ending points, as well as the obstacles, after the search ended is useful to see the different reasoning done by different algoritmhs.<br><br>
+There is also the possibility to automatically generate a random maze and to find the best path in that specific situation I have also decided to implement a min heap for the priority queue from scratch so that the project would be completely customizable for my needs, specifically to visualize the algorithms in the best possible way.